Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ### Retirement Entry

 Retirement entries remove units of assets from circulation.
-They are similar to [output entries](#output-entry), except they do not specify a control program since assets are made unspendable.
+They are similar to [output entries](#output-entry), except they do not specify a control program since assets are destroyed.

 #### Retirement Entry Content